KonnexionsGmbH/db_seeder/README.md

   - VARCHAR - variable text

 The database systems considered meet the following conditions:
-1 The database system is freely available in a documented docker image for testing purposes.
+1. The database system is freely available in a documented docker image for testing purposes.
-1 The database system provides a well documented JDBC interface.
+1. The database system provides a well documented JDBC interface.
-1 A complete documentation of the SQL commands is available.
+1. A complete documentation of the SQL commands is available.

-Currently the following database systems are included in DBSeeder:
+The following database systems are included in the current version of **`DBSeeder`**:
 - [AgensGraph](https://bitnine.net/agensgraph)
   - client only version
   - commercial, open source